gearglow/Elysiad/chapters/107 - Year 1 Ch7 - Flyaways.md

 # Year 1, Chapter 7 - Flyaways

 Morning came swiftly, in a glow of sunlight through the Lake's emerald waters.
-Harry blinked slowly awake, fumbling for his glasses and finding a book next to them on the headboard.
+Harry blinked slowly awake, fumbling for his glasses and finding a book next to them on the headboard shelf.
 It was a slim volume bound in Slytherin-green, with the title "Slytherin Student Handbook" in silver.

 *That's helpful,* Harry thought, finally finding his glasses.
 He sat up and flipped through the volume.
 Aside from the school and house rules, there was a section containing simple charms for telling the time, setting alarms, personal grooming and cleaning, and other such mundanities, with instructions and ratings by year.
 There was also a section at the back with a list of the school's staff and faculty, with office hours and locations, and right at the back a little pocket flap labeled "Schedule."